spfuu/shSonos/plugin.sonos/README.md

 The ***refresh*** parameter specifies, how often the broker is requested for sonos status updates (default: 120s).
 Normally, all changes to the speakers will be triggered automatically to the plugin.

-Go to /usr/smarthome/items

-Create a file named sonos.conf.
+Go to /usr/smarthome/items.
+Create a file named sonos.conf or copy the sonos.conf from the examples folder.

 Edit file with this sample of mine: